 Continuing students must consult with their adviser in the Berick Center for Student Advising for any questions regarding taking either a voluntary medical leave of absence or a voluntary personal leave of absence.
-Prior to matriculation, all incoming students must consult with Admissions about delaying their attendance.

 We know a concern of students considering taking a voluntary personal leave of absence is whether or not they can secure housing upon their return.
 While Columbia cannot guarantee housing for students who take a voluntary leave of absence, we have historically been able to accommodate most students who need housing upon their return.
 We will continue to make every effort to secure housing for students returning from a voluntary leave, but this process would occur, as it does now, after first assigning all students with guaranteed housing status.
 It’s important to note that if we see a significant increase in students interested in taking a leave due to COVID-19, we would likely experience greater housing and enrollment constraints in subsequent semesters and years.

 Students who take a voluntary leave of absence before the start of a semester would continue to be eligible for financial support upon their return, subject to the standard review of their financial aid application materials.
 Students who initiate their leave after a semester begins may require some adjustment to their aid and should reach out to Financial Aid when they plan their return to campus.
 We encourage any student with questions about this process to be in touch with Financial Aid to discuss their individual circumstances.

 What is the academic calendar for this year?

 The 2020-2021 academic calendar can be viewed on the Columbia College bulletin.

 What will the academic experience be like in the spring term?